edoz90/ISSRemoteConsole/README.md

 <pre><code>cordova run android</code></pre>
 or
 <pre><code>phonegap run android</code></pre>
-If you want run the app on Windows Phone or IOS (or Ubuntu OS or Firefox OS, etc...) you have to add the relative platform through the command:
+If you want to run the app on Windows Phone or IOS (or Ubuntu OS or Firefox OS, etc...) you have to add the relative platform through the command:
 <pre><code>cordova platform add [android]</code></pre>

 ### Screenshot